 The calculation will give you a daily calories target.
 You then break down your macros so you know how many calories you should spend on each macronutrient.

-- A gram of protein contain 4 calories
+- A gram of protein contains 4 calories

-- A gram of carbohydrates contain 4 calories
+- A gram of carbohydrates contains 4 calories

-- A gram of fat contain 9 calories
+- And a gram of fat contains 9 calories